 Although Fun Paw Care likes to focus on the solutions rather than the problems, it is mandatory to do a functional behavior assessment and to consider the antecedent arrangement, behavior and consequences (ABC) of each unique individual’s case.
 What causes separation anxiety?
 Separation anxiety is a disorder where the solution has a lot to do with trial and error.
 No two cases are the same, and it requires experience in dealing with a variety of separation anxiety cases, vast expertise, and knowledge of ethology, cognitive ethology, psychopharmacology, epidemiology, ontogeny and thinking outside of the box.
 A full medical history, examination, and analysis should be performed to rule out any medical condition that may be the cause before proceeding to applied behavior analysis (ABA).

 Interestingly, a recent study shows that dogs living in a house with only one human are twice as likely to have separation anxiety than dogs living amongst several people and that neutered dogs may be more prone to separation anxiety compared to their intact brethren.12

 As with other social animals, abrupt change and/or lack of stability is not comfortable and is destabilizing for dogs.
-Because there is no conclusive evidence pointing to “one” reason or thing that causes separation anxiety here is a list of the possible (likely) culprits of separation anxiety:
+Because there is no conclusive evidence pointing to “one” reason or thing that causes separation anxiety here is a list of the possible (likely) culprits of contributing factors of separation anxiety:

-- Change in schedule.
-Dogs are routine animals and a slight change may affect them greatly.
+- Change in dog or person’s schedule.
+Dogs are routine animals, and a slight change may affect them significantly.

 - Change in residence.
-This is a great change in a dog’s life and comes with stress and uncertainty.
+This is a significant change in a dog’s life and comes with stress and uncertainty.
 It upsets their routine and may trigger separation anxiety.

 - Environmental stressors

-- Dog’s attachment to people and their social nature
+- Dog’s unhealthy extreme attachment to people and their social nature

 - Poor breeding/congenital/inherited